khattab-ahmed/khattab-ahmed.github.io/_pages/about.md

 ## Education

 Khattab prioritizes continous learning and believes the worst thing you can do remain stagnet in an ever changing world.
-He is actively ganing knowlege in additive manufacturing (i.e., 3D printing) and mechanical engineering.
+He is actively ganing knowlege in additive manufacturing (i.e., 3D printing) and mechanical engineering as he finishes up his Bachalor's Degree.

 * Northampton Community College
   * AS Engineering